The Alignment Auditor: A Bayesian Framework for Verifying and Refining LLM Objectives: Results and Discussion

+\textbf{Additional validation beyond detoxification.} To assess generality beyond the primary detoxification benchmark, we additionally evaluate the auditing pipeline on the Anthropic HH-RLHF helpfulness dataset using a helpfulness-oriented oracle reward model.
+As shown in Figure~\ref{fig:HH_bars}, the framework recovers a useful reward signal on this more nuanced preference task, with pairwise accuracy increasing from 0.725 to 0.729 and single-text F1 increasing from 0.630 to 0.645 as model scale increases from Llama-3.2-1B to Llama-3.1-8B (Appendix~\ref{HH_res}, Table~\ref{tab:hh_helpfulness_results}).
+ECE does not improve with scale, indicating that scaling provides only modest gains on this more complex preference setting.

 \textbf{Sequential Bayesian updates mitigate non-identifiability.} The sequential Bayesian updates from Algorithm \ref{alg:seqBIRL}, where the posterior from one round becomes the prior for the next, effectively reduce ambiguity and improve the reward model.
-Figure \ref{fig:seq_birl_analysis} shows the results for the Llama-1B model over five rounds of training.
-We observe a monotonic decrease in the log-determinant of the posterior covariance (`Posterior Tightness`), providing direct evidence of posterior contraction and a reduction in non-identifiability.
+Figure \ref{fig:seq_birl_analysis} shows the results for the Llama-3.2-1B model over five rounds of training.
+We observe a monotonic decrease in the log-determinant of the posterior covariance (`Posterior Tightness'), providing direct evidence of posterior contraction and a reduction in non-identifiability.
 Correspondingly, the epistemic uncertainty, measured by Mutual Information, decreases as more data is observed.
 This tightening of the posterior leads to concrete improvements in performance, with AUROC and pairwise accuracy increasing and calibration errors (Brier, ECE) decreasing across rounds.
-Importantly, sequential Bayesian updates tend to mitigate the effects of reward hacking in comparison to single-round inference (see Figure \ref{fig:seq_birl_analysis}(right)).
+A direct ablation comparing single-round and sequential inference on Llama-3.2-1B further shows that sequential updates dramatically reduce posterior solution volume (log-determinant covariance from -196 to -897), even when raw accuracy is similar, supporting the claim that the procedure improves identifiability rather than merely optimizing fit (Appendix~\ref{Ablation_study}).
+Importantly, sequential Bayesian updates tend to mitigate the effects of reward hacking in comparison to single-round inference (see Figure \ref{fig:uncertainty_alignment_panels} (right)).
+The same pattern is observed on the helpfulness benchmark, where sequential auditing on Llama-3.1-8B also yields clear posterior contraction and improved performance across rounds (Figure \ref{fig:HH_sequential}), showing that ambiguity reduction is not specific to detoxification.